-I soon discovered that the 800+ caves at the Lava Beds National Monument offer all three of those experiences to anyone crazy enough to think it might be fun.
-There’s no light switches and there’s no park ranger tour guide.
+I soon discovered the 800+ caves at the Lava Beds National Monument offer all three of those experiences to anyone crazy enough to think it might be fun.
+There’s no light switches and no park ranger tour guide.
 Once you descend into the lava tubes, you leave all traces of civilization behind.
-It’s just you and your flashlight and a whole lot of blackness.
+It’s just you and your flashlight . . . and a whole lot of blackness.

 I was enjoying the adventure, but I was aware I was pushing my limits.
 I knew it would be very difficult to make my way back out of the cave if I panicked, so when I felt my anxiety rising too high I knew it was time to turn around.

-After exploring five caves over the course of two days, we decided we’d had enough.
+After exploring five caves over the course of two days, we decided we were through.
 Having had our fill of spelunking, we returned to the surface of the planet.
 As we recuperated in an outdoor hot tub at a lakeside resort, I reflected on our underground adventure.

 I was glad I had gone, because I like going to new places and doing new things.
 I even like asking myself to push the limits of my comfort zone once in a while.
 But, I also saw a valuable life lesson embedded in the experience.

 I saw how trusting in my Creator and trusting in myself, by continually checking in with both, will keep me from getting myself into situations that would not be good for me.
-In this way, trust isn’t about forging carelessly ahead and blindly believing that everything will turn out okay.
-It is about relying on God’s love for me and my love for myself, knowing that I have everything I need to safely navigate the path of life.
+In this way, trust isn’t about forging carelessly ahead, naively believing everything will turn out okay.
+It is about relying on God’s love for me and my love for myself, knowing I have everything I need to safely navigate the path of life.

 Developing this trust in God and self is absolutely necessary, then.
 For without it, who knows what trouble we might get ourselves into that would be difficult to get out of!